isopink/isopink.github.io/_posts/2025-04-11-VC Dimension.md

 #### 1. The definition of VC dimension

-If you rememeber the defition of *break point*, which we learnd in [<u>Lecture 5</u>](https://isopink.github.io/Effective-number-of-hypothesis/), you can easily accept the difinition of VC dimension.
+If you rememeber the defition of *break point*, which we learnd in [Lecture 5](https://isopink.github.io/Effective-number-of-hypothesis/), you can easily accept the difinition of VC dimension.

 The Vapnik–Chervonenkis dimension of a hypothesis set $\mathcal{H}$, denoted by $d_{\text{VC}}(\mathcal{H})$ or simply $d_{\text{VC}}$, is the largest value of $N$ for which $ m_{\mathcal{H}}(N) = 2^N.$